Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Acknowledgement

 \section{Acknowledgement}

 This project is funded by the Good Systems – UT Austin Bridging Barriers Initiative (\url{https://bridgingbarriers.utexas.edu/good-systems/}).
-We would like to thank Prof. Junfeng Jiao for suggesting the CDC SVI data and Mauricio Tec for providing Austin Covid-19 model output.
-We also thank Natasha Stewart for insightful comments on earlier drafts.
+We would like to thank Prof. Junfeng Jiao for suggesting the CDC SVI data and Mauricio Tec for providing data on the hospital admission of Covid-19 patients in the Austin-Round Rock metropolitan statistical area.
+We also thank Natasha Stewart for the insightful comments on earlier drafts.